raspberrypilearning/shakespearean-insult-generator/worksheet.md

 1. We will add some code to read the file line by line and split each column into a separate list.
 Try planning this yourself in pseudo code before looking at our solution below:

   ```
-  CREATE list_a, list_b, list_c
+  CREATE list_a, list_b, list_c as BLANK LISTS
   OPEN insults.csv in read mode
-    WHILE there are still lines left to read:
-      line = READ LINE
+    FOR each line in the file, READ INTO variable line
       words = line.SPLIT(",")
-      APPEND first word to list_a
+      APPEND first word IN words TO list_a
-      APPEND second word to list_b
+      APPEND second word IN words TO list_b
-      APPEND third word to list_c
+      APPEND third word IN words TO list_c
     END WHILE
   PRINT list_a
   ```